 But hardly a conspiracy.
 The cause of death was certified by a physician, after all.
 This man, a professional, may truly believe that the cause of death was what he claimed it was.
 Maybe he was forced into his ruling not by a nefarious cloud of puppeteers, but by a creeping sense of righteousness over a substance he may not have been partial to, and which he had a chance to identify as the killer, it having been found in excessive quantities in the body of the deceased.

 In fact, maybe he was right.
 Maybe this freak incident was for real.

 The question is, what does one incident tell us?
-Anything comprehensive or conclusive?
+Something comprehensive and conclusive?
 Does it provide anything other than a Daily-Mail-style headline (“newsflash: Marijuana DOES kill!”)

-Yeah, well so do stairs, pillows, ice-cream, jealous husbands, psycho wives, hot-air balloons, doorknobs, and loud music.
+Yeah, well so do stairs – kill!- as do pillows, ice-cream, jealous husbands, psycho wives, hot-air balloons, doorknobs, and loud music.
 Not very often, but yes, these items have been known to snuff the odd person here and there.

 It can save a ton of money currently being wasted on the war on drugs

 The question is, are they more harmful than useful?
 Do their benefits outweigh their costs?